paaguti/flowsim/README.md

 Flags:
   -T, --TOS string   Value of the DSCP field in the IP layer (number or DSCP id) (default "CS0") -h, --help         help for server
+  -H, --http         Use HTTP (default is TCP)
-  -I, --ip string    IP address or host name bound to the flowsim server (default "127.0.0.1") -1, --one-off      Just accept one connection and quit (default is run until killed) -p, --port int     TCP port bound to the flowsim server (default 8081) -Q, --quic         Use QUIC (default is TCP)
+  -I, --ip string    IP address or host name bound to the flowsim server (default "localhost") -6, --ipv6         Use IPv6 (default is IPv4)
+  -1, --one-off      Just accept one connection and quit (default is run until killed) -p, --port int     TCP port bound to the flowsim server (default 8081) -Q, --quic         Use QUIC (default is TCP)
 ```

-Note in the normal mode, `flowsim` will be executed until killed with a `SIGINT` sinal (i.e. `Control-C` from the keyboard).
-The `--one-off` option will make `flowsim` quit after a flow has been served.
+Note in the normal mode, `flowsim` will be executed until killed with a `SIGINT` signal (i.e. `Control-C` from the keyboard).
+The `--one-off` option will make `flowsim` quit after one experiment has been served.

-The size of the TCP PDU served and the moment where a connection is closed are determined by the client.
+The size of the PDU served and the moment where a connection is closed are determined by the client.

 ## flowsim as a TCP or QUIC client

-When `flowsim` is started as a client, a number of TCP segments with a fixed size will be requested from the server.
-All segments will be served over the same TCP connection, which is closed afterwards.
+When `flowsim` is started as a client, fixed size segments will be requested from the server over a raw TCP, raw QUIC or HTTP connections.
+In raw mode, all segments will be served over the same connection, which is closed afterwards.
+In HTTP mode, a string with random characters will be requested and each request goes over its own connection.

 ```
 Usage: